 Paid Parental Leave and Care Time Off

-Parental leave allows new parents time to bond with children following birth, adoption, or placement of a foster child while providing continuous income.
-The Families and Work Institute notes the most comprehensive parental leave policies have the following components:
+Types of leave of absence, such as Parental leave allows new parents time to bond with children following birth, adoption, or placement of a foster child while providing continuous income.
+The Families and Work Institute notes the most complete parental leave policies have the following components:

 - At least 12-16 weeks of paid maternity leave for mothers that can start before birth as needed.